kubernetes/website/content/en/blog/_posts/2022-12-16-non-graceful-node-shutdown-to-beta.md

 Depending on feedback and adoption, the Kubernetes team plans to push the Non-Graceful Node Shutdown implementation to GA in either 1.27 or 1.28.

 This feature requires a user to manually add a taint to the node to trigger the failover of workloads and remove the taint after the node is recovered.

+The cluster operator can automate this process by automatically applying the `out-of-service` taint if there is a programmatic way to determine that the node is really shut down and there isn’t IO between the node and storage.
+The cluster operator can then automatically remove the taint after the workload fails over successfully to another running node and that the shutdown node has been recovered.

 In the future, we plan to find ways to automatically detect and fence nodes that are shut down or in a non-recoverable state and fail their workloads over to another node.

 ## How can I learn more?